2009 Kawasaki KLX250S Review

 Cons

-weak bottom end, hot starting problem, weak battery (possible electrical problem), quality control issues
+weak bottom end power, hot starting problem, weak battery (possible electrical problem), quality control issues

 Overview